draios/kubernetes-sysdig-metrics-apiserver/README.md

      namespace: custom-metrics
    ```

-   We will create a new ClusterRole that will have access to retrieve and list the namespaces, pods and services.
+   8. Create a new ClusterRole that will have access to retrieve and list the namespaces, pods, and services.

    ```
    apiVersion: rbac.authorization.k8s.io/v1